-Some start ups are created with the sole purpose of selling them once they were stabilized.
+Some startups are created with the sole purpose of selling them once they were stabilized.
 Others are sold because the creator doesn’t have time to invest in it, among other reasons.
-Selling a start up is no easy task.
+Selling a startup business is no easy task.
 To help prepare for this big transition follow these tips.

 It’s important to prepare yourself for this big sale.
-You don’t want to just jump into something as important as selling your start up.
+You don’t want to just jump into something as important as selling your startup.
 Contact potential buyers and see what your options are and what the offers are.
-Be sure to take your time so that you were more likely to get the price that you want for your start up.
-If you don’t carefully prepared a year in advance you could be caught off guard and lose money on this transaction.
+Be sure to take your time so that you were more likely to get the price that you want for your startup.
+If you don’t carefully prepare a year in advance you could be caught off guard and lose money on this transaction.

-You need to be sure that your start up is transferable.
+You need to be sure that your startup is transferable.
 Everything that you’ve put together for this business needs to be able to be transferred to someone else.
-People need to be taught how to do what you do and everything needs to run just a smoothly with new owners as it did with you.
-What a buyer is interested in the start up they will want to see what is going to take to run the business as successfully as you have.
+People need to be taught how to do what you do and everything needs to run just smoothly with new owners as it did with you.
+What a buyer is interested in the start-up they will want to see what is going to take to run the business as successfully as you have.
 Consider putting together learning materials and a guide to running the business.

-Timing is everything.
-If you try to sell your start up too soon you may miss out on a lot of money.
+If you try to sell your startup too soon you may miss out on a lot of money.
 Selling it too late could be a much bigger hassle.
-Selling a long term business is more difficult than selling a start up.
+Selling a long term business is more difficult than selling a startup.
 Although neither is an easy task.
 Carefully plan and be sure that your timing is right.
 Never hesitate to ask the advice of trusted associates or your attorney.